Management Response

 Responsible Deadline Status Comments

 1. Ensure action-oriented coordination meetings and follow-up (e.g. GiHA, IDPG GESI WG, LNOB GESI WG, PSEA WG and UNSDCF Outcome 4).
 UN Women NCO 2027/12 Initiated NCO has been leveraging its substantive coordination efforts to mobilize key stakeholders in the UN system for GEWE in Nepal.
-In 2023, NCO continued to co-chair the UNCT LNOB GESI WG (the reformed UNCT Gender Theme Group in line with the revised inter-agency coordination architecture), to ensure effective inter-agency coordination and support the UNCT’s internal and external efforts on GESI in Nepal.
+NCO continued to co-chair the UNCT LNOB GESI WG (the reformed UNCT Gender Theme Group in line with the revised inter-agency coordination architecture), to ensure effective inter-agency coordination and support the UNCT’s internal and external efforts on GESI in Nepal.

 2. Continue tracking the progress related to inter-agency coordination on GEWE in line with the NCO SN 2023 – 2027 OEE results.
 UN Women NCO 2027/12 Initiated NCO’s SN 2023 – 2027 includes a dedicated output area along with four results indicators to track the progress related to efforts on UN system coordination on GEWE.
+NCO has been consistently tracking the progress on this output and its corresponding indicators.

 4. Continue to maintain/update roster of thematic gender experts and resource persons with lived experiences on areas related to LNOB, in collaboration with UN agencies and IDPG GESI WG.
 UN Women NCO 2027/12 Not Initiated No progress